-It is important for all dog owners to be aware of when a dog can be classified as dangerous or menacing, and what that means for the owner.
+It is important for all dog owners to be aware of when a dog can be classified as dangerous or menacing, and what that means for both the dog and the owner.

 The Council has the authority under the Dog Control Act 1996 to classify dogs as dangerous or menacing.

 Generally, a dog must be classified as dangerous if: